citelao/sensible/_coffee_shop/2-entreaty.md

     title: What is secure?
 ---

-There is already plenty of cybersecurity advice on the Internet.

-This advice is different.
+There is already plenty of cybersecurity advice on the Internet, but this advice is different.

 This guide aims to explain what security actually means.
-This guide aims to give you a coherent model of security on the Internet.
+It aims to give you a coherent model of security on the Internet.

 ## The to-do lists are unsatisfying

 Typical security advice is usually unsatisfying.
-It's either short lists, centered around "quick tips" you can take to make yourself safer---which doesn't feel complete.
-Or it focuses on specific threats---with little context about the bigger picture.

-With advice like that, you end up building huge lists of "things you need to do"---without understanding why---or you end up focusing on well-documented threats while ignoring more important, less newsworthy ones<!-- So Long, And No Thanks for the Externalities -->.
+In my experience, it usually takes one of two forms:

+1. **Top 10 lists, focused on quick tips to make yourself safer**---which are all slightly different and never explain why *their* tips are the right ones to follow.
+2. **Analyses of specific, interesting threats**---which often focus on the hot new thing and can miss more important, less newsworthy threats.

+In any form, typical security advice offers little benefit.
+If you're anything like an average user, you try to follow some basic security advice, but you probably have no idea whether it protects you or not.
+Microsoft security researcher Cormac Herley's paper [So Long, and No Thanks for the Externalities](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/SoLongAndNoThanks.pdf) describes this in more detail: most security advice today is unnecessary, confusing, and "harmful in its own right"<!-- TODO {% cite herley_so_2009 -A %} -->.

-No wonder security seems so hard!
+With security advice like that, no wonder security seems so hard!

 ## You shouldn't have to learn about cybersecurity